Family Resources Hope begins at Decision Point Center

 Our treatment program has been developed by experienced clinical and medical professionals to meet the needs of individuals whose lives have been negatively impacted by addiction or substance use.
 The program involves a holistic combination of therapeutic approaches, medical treatment, psychological interventions, and individualized strategies designed to address all aspects of our clients’ lives.
 Substance use and addiction are addressed in individual and group therapy.
 Psycho-educational groups and activities challenge clients’ dysfunctional beliefs and behavior while helping them develop a healthy, sober sense of self that supports sustained sobriety.
 Individualized treatment is provided in therapy sessions based on collaboratively created treatment plans designed to address issues that are of particular importance to the recovery of individual clients.

-The Adventure and Recreation component of our treatment program is designed to challenge our clients to push themselves both physically and emotionally.
+Active Recovery component of our treatment program is designed to challenge our clients to push themselves both physically and emotionally.
 Clients learn teamwork and how to have fun while sober.
 Mindfulness groups and yoga promote the ability to focus and remain calm.

 Family therapy is available to help clients repair family relationships and to provide education about addiction and recovery.
 Communication skills and learning to set boundaries are a priority as they set the stage for resolving family conflicts, and moving forward as a healthier, more functional family.